wafersystems/ios-check/README.md

 ## Objectives
-The playbook is used to inspect `Cisco catalyst` series switches.
+The playbook is used to inspect `Cisco Catalyst` series switches.
 The playbook and variable file define common catalyst inspection commands to be used for inspection.
 You can add, delete, or modify the command in the variable file as required.

 ## Requirements